ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 Wow, I'll be honest that this question is the hardest one for me!
 I am very shy, so I never thought so much about this.
 I could mention any of the close friends I have, but that would be way too easy (or too hard, because other friends not mentioned could get sad '-').

 Anyways, I feel there are many players that would be interesting to meet IRL, I think it one obvious one would be ExGon, because I really admire him and is by far my biggest inspiration to this day!
-A less obvious one that I'd like to meet one day (and maybe a unexpected one, since he's not from osu!catch world) is [BTMC](https://osu.ppy.sh/users/3171691), since from time to time I enjoy watching his livestreams and YouTube videos and he's a great osu! player.
+A less obvious one that I'd like to meet one day (and maybe a unexpected one, since he's not from osu!catch world) is ::BTMC::{ user-id=3171691 }, since from time to time I enjoy watching his livestreams and YouTube videos and he's a great osu! player.
 He seems to be really fun!
 But in both cases, I would barely have the courage to even ask for a photo...

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>